bjcosta/landscaping/README.md

 This retaining wall has quite a low height (600 mm at peak), but there were a lot of technical decisions going into it largely because of the pond and various regulations for the local council.
 Its design changed multiple times and the retaining wall an pond are closely linked.
 Overall the decision on where to put the pond and retaining wall needs to be made together and upfron in the project.

-Find more information about the retaining wall at: [retain/README.md](retain/README.md)
+Find more information about the retaining wall documented on the page about [Retaining wall design](retain/README.md)

 # Pond / water feature